aril [ AR-il ] noun: an extra seed-covering, generally fleshy and brightly colored, especially one that develops from the funiculus or seed stalk

 Besides dehiscent fruits like magnolia and Euonymus americanus (strawberry-bush), arils also are found in drupes like Myristica fragrans (nutmeg), and in berries like Passiflora (passionfruit).
 The glossy arils of nutmeg, which appear like tracery over its seeds, produce the spice mace when dried.
 Many people prefer the sweeter pulp (the yellow to orange, membranous, juicy arils) of tropical Passiflora edulis or P. edulis f. flavicarpa (purple or yellow passionfruit), which are commercially available, over our native P. incarnata (maypops).

-An unusual aril occurs in the female strobilus of Taxus (yew): a red, berry-like cup that holds a highly poisonous seed.
+The female strobilus of Taxus (yew) produces an unusual aril: a red, berry-like cup that holds a highly poisonous seed.
 Some debate whether this fleshy cup is actually an aril or a sarcotesta derived from the integument [as some call the juicy sacs of pomegranate, although other sources call them arils] or a fused pair of strongly swollen leaves (Dörken et al., 2019).
 In any case, birds are attracted to and can consume the non-toxic arils and disperse the seeds in their droppings without poisoning themselves.

 Left to right: Euonymus americanus, Myristica fragrans, Passiflora edulis, Taxus brevifolia.